 If you are beginning to develop symptoms like this, visit your GP or medical practitioner for a chat and organise an appointment to see a therapist or mental health expert.

 Everyone knows the saying and we’ve all heard stories of couples passing away soon after their long-term partner has died.
 But can someone actually die from a broken heart?
 Technically, yes.

 A broken heart refers to extreme stress impacting the healthy function of your heart.
 Stress increases your heart rate meaning that your heart is working faster and when you’re exposed to this for a prolonged period of time it can lead to premature death.

-This is why it’s important to grieve openly, confide with friends, family and health professionals, to help get you through this tough time.
+This is why it’s important to grieve openly and confide with friends, family and health professionals to help get you through this tough time.

-The condition can show include chest pain or shortness of breath, heart attack-like symptoms, or odd movements in the left ventricle of the heart.
+The condition symptoms can include chest pain or shortness of breath, heart attack-like symptoms, or odd movements in the left ventricle of the heart.

 The condition is often mistaken for a heart attack and can be treated during a stay in hospital.
-This usually involves support care until the impacted ventricular function, the left, returns to its normal state.
+This usually involves supported care until the impacted ventricular function (the left side) returns to its normal state.
 This could be between three to seven days.

 Beta-blockers and angiotensin-converting enzyme (ACE) inhibitor drugs are commonly prescribed to help the recovery of the heart muscle.

 Tips for dealing with the death of a partner

 If you are going through the difficult process of losing your partner, here are a number of ways to find support and get through it: